2012–13 2. Bundesliga: Teams

 At the end of the 2011–12 season, SpVgg Greuther Fürth and Eintracht Frankfurt were directly promoted to the 2012–13 Bundesliga.
 Greuther Fürth left the second level after fifteen seasons and will make debut for top level, while Eintracht only made a cameo appearance in the league.
 The two promoted teams were replaced by 1.
 FC Köln and 1.
 FC Kaiserslautern, who were relegated at the end of the 2011–12 Bundesliga season.
 Köln re-entered the second level after four consecutive Bundesliga seasons, while Kaiserslautern returned to the 2.
 Bundesliga after two years.

 On the other end of the table, Alemannia Aachen and Hansa Rostock were directly relegated to the 2012–13 3.
 Liga.
 Aachen dropped to the third tier for the first time since the 1998–99 season, while Rostock concluded a cameo appearance in the league.
 The two relegated clubs will be replaced with 2011–12 3.
 Liga champions SV Sandhausen and runners-up VfR Aalen, who earned direct promotion spots are thus both made their debut on this level of the league system.

 Two further spots were available via two-legged play-offs.
 The playoff between 16th-placed 2011–12 Bundesliga sides Hertha BSC and third-placed 2011–12 2.
 Bundesliga team Fortuna Düsseldorf ended 4–3 on aggregate for the latter.
 Consequently, Fortuna finished a three-year spell at second level and returned to the Bundesliga after fifteen years in lower leagues; in turn, Hertha concluded a cameo appearance at the top level and returned to the 2.
 Bundesliga.
-However, this decision is provisional since Hertha have appealed against the result of the second leg, which was marred by several incidents of crowd disturbance.
+However, this decision is provisional since Hertha have appealed the result of the second leg, which was marred by several incidents of crowd disturbance.

 Elsewhere, the playoff between 16th-placed 2011–12 2.
 Bundesliga sides Karlsruher SC and third-placed 2011–12 3.
 Liga team Jahn Regensburg ended 3–3 on aggregate and saw Jahn promoted via the away goal rule.
 The Bavarian club returned to the second level after eight years; in turn, Karlsruhe finished a three-year spell at the second level and returned to the third level for the first time since the 2000–01 season.